Funding of Hezbollah: Iran

 In a 2016 speech, Nasrallah publicly announced for the first time that all of his organization's funding comes directly from Iran, “The budget of Hizbullah, its salaries, its expenses, its food, its drink, its weapons, and its missiles come from the Islamic Republic of Iran.”
 Nasrallah added that the funding is directly transferred to the group, not through banks and other financial institutions, “As long as Iran has money, we have money… Just as we receive the rockets that we use to threaten Israel, we are receiving our money.”

 As of 2018, annual Iranian monetary support for Hezbollah is estimated at 700 million dollars according to US estimates.

 According to Asharq Al-Awsat, as of 2024, Iran has begun to ship weapons by sea in lieu of attacks by the Israeli air force on weapons deliveries coming into northern Syria via Iraq.
 Weapons and other goods are now shipped to the Syrian port of Latakia, and from there are sent to southern Lebanon.
 Iran is reportedly utilizing ships that eventually dock at European ports as cover for the shipments.

-On November 2025, it was reported that The U.S. Treasury sanctioned three individuals (Ossama Jaber, Ja’far Muhammad Qasir, and Samer Kasbar) who are linked to Hezbollah, for trafficking millions from Iran through Lebanon’s cash based economy in 2025.
+In November 2025, it was reported that The U.S. Treasury sanctioned three individuals (Ossama Jaber, Ja’far Muhammad Qasir, and Samer Kasbar) who are linked to Hezbollah, for trafficking millions from Iran through Lebanon's cash based economy in 2025.
 These sanctions freeze their US assets and block American dealings with them.